-Option Representative: R. Michael Alvarez.
+Option Representative: R. Michael Alvarez

 The political science option provides students with training in the substance and methods of modern political science, including the analysis of representative democracy, electoral institutions, the allocation of public goods, and regulatory behavior.
 The option emphasizes formal tools like game theory, social choice theory, and formal political theory along with quantitative methodologies to test those theories.
 In addition, the option encourages original research.
-The design of the political science option insures that students will be well suited to pursue careers in government or the private sector, as well as to pursue graduate work in political science.
+The design of the political science option ensures that students will be well suited to pursue careers in government or the private sector, as well as to pursue graduate work in political science.